Adrian Moorhouse: Rivalry with Victor Davis

 The call of the 'turn judge' was upheld on appeal and Davis was awarded the gold medal.
 Davis went on to take silver in the 200 m breaststroke – beaten by Hungarian József Szabó.
 Moorhouse withdrew from the 200 m event with a strained adductor muscle.
 The final encounter between Davis and Moorhouse at the 1988 Olympic Games in Seoul, which proved to be Davis' final international competition.
 Both had announced before the Games that the 100 m event would be their main priority.
 Davis had performed poorly at the Canadian Olympic Trials, and had not been selected for the 200 m breaststroke, while Moorhouse was ranked number one in the world, and his lifetime best of 1:01.78 was close to the world record 1:01.65.

-Davis, still the Canadian record holder at 1:01.99, was only ranked 6th in the world going into the 1988 Olympics and no-one really knew what kind of shape he was going to be in.
+Davis, still the Canadian record holder at 1:01.99, was only ranked sixth in the world going into the 1988 Olympics and no-one really knew what kind of shape he was going to be in.
 In the morning heats, Davis looked very impressive.
 He led the field from the start, and easily won his heat in a time of 1:02.48.
 Moorhouse was able to qualify in a faster time, winning his heat in 1:02.19.
 After one false start, Moorhouse looked the more nervous of the two behind the starting blocks.
 Meanwhile, Davis looked calm.
 At the second start, both Davis and Dmitri Volkov of the USSR began strongly, leaving Moorhouse slightly trailing.
 Volkov opened a 2-metre lead over the first 50 m, and Davis was matched stroke for stroke by Moorhouse.
 Volkov touched first at the 50 m mark in 28.12 s, setting a new 50 metre breaststroke world record.
-Moorhouse turned 6th in 29.42 s, and Davis turned 7th in 29.46 s.
+Moorhouse turned sixth in 29.42 s, and Davis turned seventh in 29.46 s.
 Volkov extended his lead, and as he reached the 75 m mark, he looked a certainty for the gold medal.
 He was 3–4 metres ahead of Moorhouse, Davis and Károly Güttler of Hungary.
 At this point Davis and Moorhouse closed in on Volkov.
 Moorhouse took the gold in 1:02.04, just ahead of Guttler's time of 1:02.05.
-The bronze medal was won by Volkov, in a time of 1:02.20, leaving Davis in 4th place, with a time of 1:02.38.
+The bronze medal was won by Volkov, in a time of 1:02.20, leaving Davis in fourth place, with a time of 1:02.38.

 Later career and retirement

 In 1989 Moorhouse was appointed MBE.
 He remained as the world number one until 1991 but at the Barcelona Olympic Games he finished eighth in the final and soon retired from swimming.

 He has since worked as a management consultant.

 Moorhouse was chosen as an official Team GB Ambassador for London 2012 Games and was also a torchbearer.

-In July 2021, in common with previous years, Moorhouse was the lead swimming commentator for BBC Television Sport's swimming coverage of the Summer Olympics broadcast from MediaCityUK in Salford, Greater Manchester.
+In 2013, he received an Honorary Doctorate from Loughborough University.